UNESCO: Official UNESCO NGOs

 UNESCO has official relations with 322 international non-governmental organizations (NGOs).
 Most of these are what UNESCO calls "operational"; a select few are "formal".
 The highest form of affiliation to UNESCO is "formal associate", and the 22 NGOs with formal associate (ASC) relations occupying offices at UNESCO are:

 Institutes and centres

 The institutes are specialized departments of the organization that support UNESCO's programme, providing specialized support for cluster and national offices.

 Prizes

-UNESCO awards 22 prizes in education, science, culture and peace:
+UNESCO awards 26 prizes in education, natural sciences, social and human sciences, culture, communication and information as well as peace: